SecurityFTW/cs-suite/tools/prowler/README.md

   Options:
-      -p <profile>        specify your AWS profile to use (i.e.: default) -r <region>         specify an AWS region to direct API requests to (i.e.: us-east-1) -c <checknum>       specify a check number or group from the AWS CIS benchmark (i.e.: check11 for check 1.1 or check3 for entire section 3)
+      -p <profile>        specify your AWS profile to use (i.e.: default) -r <region>         specify an AWS region to direct API requests to (i.e.: us-east-1) -c <checknum>       specify a check number or group from the AWS CIS benchmark (i.e.: check11 for check 1.1, check3 for entire section 3 or level1 for CIS Level 1 Profile Definitions)
-      -f <filterregion>   specify an AWS region to run checks against (i.e.: us-west-1) -m <maxitems>       specify the maximum number of items to return for long-running requests (default: 100) -b                  do not use colors in the output -h                  this help
+      -f <filterregion>   specify an AWS region to run checks against (i.e.: us-west-1) -m <maxitems>       specify the maximum number of items to return for long-running requests (default: 100) -M <mode>           output mode: text (defalut), mono, csv (separator is ","; data is on stdout; progress on stderr) -k                  keep the credential report
+      -n                  show check numbers to sort easier (i.e.: 1.01 instead of 1.1) -h                  this help

 ```
-## How to fix all WARNINGS:
+## Fix:
  Check your report and fix the issues following all specific guidelines per check in https://benchmarks.cisecurity.org/tools2/amazon/CIS_Amazon_Web_Services_Foundations_Benchmark_v1.1.0.pdf

 ## Screenshots